valmadera/SQL_project_data_job_analysis/README.md

 Here is the breakdown of the top data analyst jobs in 2023:

+- **LinkedIn opportunities:** These job opportunities are in this platform, which enhances the importance of having a well-crafted LinkedIn profile.
+- **Keep learning** Top paying roles belong to Data Scientists and Data Engineers.
+- **Diversity of roles:** There is a high diversity in job titles, from Data Analyst to Director of Analytics, reflecting varied roles and specializations within data analytics.
-- **Wide Salary Range:** Top 10 paying data analyst roles span from $184,000 to $650,000 indicating significant salary potential in the field.
+- **Wide Salary Range:** Top 10 paying data analyst roles span from $325,000 to $550,000 indicating significant salary potential in the field.
-- **Diverse employers:** Companies like SmartAsset, Meta, and AT&T are among those offering high salaries, showing a broad interest across different industries.
+- **Diverse employers:** 8 out of 10 job postings are from the United States with companies like Selby Jennings, Algo Capital Group, Engtal, and Meta showing a broad interest across different industries.
-- **Wide Salary Range:** There is a high diversity in job title, from Data Analyst to Director of Analytics, reflecting varied roles and specializations within data analytics.

 ![Top Paying Remote Roles](graphs/query_1.jpg)
-*This graph was built in Excel with the data results from my query*
+*Graph built on Excel*

 ### 2. What are the top skills for any remote job in Data Analysis?